Essam Al-Muwallad

-Essam Al-Muwallad (عصام المولد; born 11 March 1999) is a Saudi professional footballer who plays for Al-Entesar as a midfielder.
+Essam Al-Muwallad (عصام المولد; born 11 March 1999) is a Saudi professional footballer who plays for Al-Houra as a midfielder.

 Career

 Al-Muwallad started his career with Al-Ittihad where he was promoted from the youth team to the first team.
 On 31 January 2019, Al-Muwallad signed his first professional contract with the club.
 On 9 April 2019, Al-Muwallad made his first-team debut in the AFC Champions League group stage match against Lokomotiv Tashkent.
 On 1 February 2020, Al-Muwallad joined Al-Bukayriyah on loan until the end of the season.
 He made his debut as well as score his first goal for the club on 12 February 2020 in the league match against Al-Ansar.
 On 9 October 2020, Al-Muwallad joined Al-Hazem on loan until the end of the season.

 On 1 August 2023, Al-Muwallad joined Al-Ain on a free transfer.